georgschmidt/Project-2-Data/README.md

 There are a lot of #'s and this in on purpose!
 In R-Studio, when comments have 5 or more #'s, you can collapse all the following lines until the next comment with 5 or more #'s appears.
 This should prevent a lot of mouse-scrolling.

+D.RData is a complete Dataset
+D_cont.RData only contains data from control group(s) D_treat.RData only contains data from treatment group(s)